 How do we accomplish transforming the financial and emotional well-being of people?
 We have identified eight guiding principles that help us accomplish this.

 2. We guide people to reach a destination in an unfamiliar area.

 3. We give sound advice and creative solutions.

 5. We personally practice what we preach.

 6. We take clients only where we have gone ourselves.

 Finally, behind the “what” and “how” of what we do is the “why.”
 These are our core values, the touchstone of what brings us together as a group.

-4. Continuous Improvement.
-We focus on improving our processes, our client experience, and ourselves.
+- Continuous Improvement – our processes, our client experience, ourselves

 These values are non-negotiable.
 Even though our purpose or principles may change over time, the values will not change.